-Partners include:
+Partners and members include:

 - Queen Margaret University